Turkey, 12-14 pounds, Serves 10-12

-Great debates on whether to dry rub, brine the turkey, or just butter/salt/pepper your bird.
-For a very moist and favorable turkey, below are instructions on a brine for your next Turkey dinner.
+Great debates are all around us on whether to dry rub, brine the turkey, or just butter/salt/pepper your bird.
+For a very moist and favorable turkey, below are instructions on a brine for your next turkey dinner.

 1 cup kosher salt

 2 good sized springs fresh thyme